SuzanneAmevenku/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the permission to the file hello as follows: owner: no permission at all, group: no permission at all, other users: all the permissions
+script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello